-Public Liability Claims NSW
+Public Liability Compensation Claims

 If you sustain an injury because of another person’s negligence (other than your employer), you may be entitled to claim compensation for your injuries in accordance with the Civil Liability Act 2002 (CLA).

 Public liability refers to any injury sustained in a public place.
 This includes;

 - Injuries in parks or other public places (slips, trips and falls)

 - Injuries on council owned land (fall on footpath or council caused danger)

 - Injuries on rented premises (landlord/tenant)

 - Injuries caused by animals (like a dog attack)

 To make a liability claim you will need to establish that the person you believe to be in the wrong was negligent.
 You will need to prove:

 - Whether the defendant owes you a duty of care, and